Molokaʻi Public Library

 “Those of the uplands share their crops, those of the seaside share their catch.”

-Join us for a community Barter & Trade gathering!
+Join us for a community Barter & Trade gathering every SECOND WEDNESDAY of the month!
 Bring your homegrown or farm-fresh fruits and vegetables to share with others!
 We also welcome and encourage value-added products made from locally sourced, homegrown, or farm-fresh ingredients.

 General Guidelines